The criminal courts

 What is a victim impact statement?

 If you’ve been the victim of an offence, you have the right to tell the judge, through a victim impact statement, how the offence has affected you.
-The statement should be made to the charging officer as soon as possible after the incident.
+The statement should be made to the officer in charge of the investigation and prosecution as soon as possible after the incident.

 The purpose of the statement is also to make sure that the defendant is aware of the effect of their offending from your point of view.
 You can choose whether or not to make a victim impact statement – it is not compulsory.